silvacms/documentation/source/buildout.rst

       buildout/upgrade

-7. if there is no upgrade note, restart your Zope instance, visit each Silva Root you have and access the *service extensions* in ZMI (*Zope Management Interface*) (``silvaroot-url/service_extensions/manage_extensions``), click on
+7. If there is no upgrade note, restart your Zope instance, visit each Silva Root you have and access the *service extensions* in ZMI (*Zope Management Interface*) (``silvaroot-url/service_extensions/manage_extensions``), click on